Mike Joy (freshwater ecologist)

-Mike Joy (born 12 September 1959) is a New Zealand freshwater ecologist and science communicator.
+Michael Kevin Joy (born 12 September 1959) is a New Zealand freshwater ecologist and science communicator.
 He is currently employed at the Institute for Governance and Policy Studies at Victoria University of Wellington.

-Dr Joy is publicly outspoken about the decline in freshwater quality and ecosystems, especially the impact of nutrient pollution from intensive dairying on New Zealand's "100% Pure", clean, green image.
-This has led to awards from scientific organisations, as well as criticism from the dairy industry and former Prime Minister John Key.
+Joy is publicly outspoken about the decline in freshwater quality and ecosystems, especially the impact of nutrient pollution from intensive dairying on New Zealand's "100% Pure", clean, green image.
+This has led to awards from scientific organisations, as well as criticism from the dairy industry and former prime minister John Key.

 Career

-Joy was described by school teachers as 'most likely to fail' and left school at 17.
+Joy left school at 17.
 He worked various jobs including dairying, labouring, truck and taxi driving, building and sheep farming, before enrolling at Massey University in 1993 at the age of 33.